dongumayagay/IMS-4JN/README.md

     pnpm install

     ```
+4. create ".env" file on root of your project folder and fillup the variables below from your supabase

+   VITE_SUPABASE_URL=""

+   VITE_SUPABASE_ANON_KEY=""

-4. Now that it's ready to run  copy-paste command below to your terminal
+5. Now that it's ready to run  copy-paste command below to your terminal
     ```
     pnpm run dev